Polyurethane: Catalysts

 Polyurethane catalysts can be classified into two broad categories, basic and acidic amine.
 Tertiary amine catalysts function by enhancing the nucleophilicity of the diol component.
 Alkyl tin carboxylates, oxides and mercaptides oxides function as mild Lewis acids in accelerating the formation of polyurethane.
-As bases, traditional amine catalysts include triethylenediamine (TEDA, also called DABCO, 1,4-diazabicyclo[2.2.2]octane), dimethylcyclohexylamine (DMCHA), dimethylethanolamine (DMEA), and bis-(2-dimethylaminoethyl)ether, a blowing catalyst also called A-99.
+As bases, traditional amine catalysts include triethylenediamine (TEDA, also called DABCO, 1,4-diazabicyclo[2.2.2]octane), dimethylcyclohexylamine (DMCHA), dimethylethanolamine (DMEA), Dimethylaminoethoxyethanol and bis-(2-dimethylaminoethyl)ether, a blowing catalyst also called A-99.
 A typical Lewis acidic catalyst is dibutyltin dilaurate.
 The process is highly sensitive to the nature of the catalyst and is also known to be autocatalytic.

+Another class of catalysts was published in a study in May 2024.
+In this study, polyurethane synthesis was investigated in the presence of acid catalysts, namely dimethylphosphite (DMHP), methanesulfonic acid (MSA), and trifluoromethanesulfonic acid (TFMSA).
+The thermodynamic profile was examined and described in detail through computational tools, showing that TFMSA had the best catalytic properties.
+The study aimed to open the door to a new class of catalysts.

 Factors affecting catalyst selection include balancing three reactions: urethane (polyol+isocyanate, or gel) formation, the urea (water+isocyanate, or "blow") formation, or the isocyanate trimerization reaction (e.g., using potassium acetate, to form isocyanurate rings).
 A variety of specialized catalysts have been developed.

 Surfactants

 Surfactants are used to modify the characteristics of both foam and non-foam polyurethane polymers.
 They take the form of polydimethylsiloxane-polyoxyalkylene block copolymers, silicone oils, nonylphenol ethoxylates, and other organic compounds.
 In foams, they are used to emulsify the liquid components, regulate cell size, and stabilize the cell structure to prevent collapse and sub-surface voids.
 In non-foam applications they are used as air release and antifoaming agents, as wetting agents, and are used to eliminate surface defects such as pin holes, orange peel, and sink marks.